Everything You Need to Know About Cooperative Play

 The Montessori method is deeply rooted in child development, so Montessori parents and teachers can draw on what they know about the developmental stages of play to help support their children’s growth.

 In a classroom, Montessori educators can keep this in mind when working with mixed-age groups.
-This will allow teachers to more intentionally group students and to understand what learning is happening within different age groups.
+This will allow teachers to group students more intentionally and to understand what learning is happening within different age groups.

 A child playing with someone at their own developmental stage is learning something different than a child playing with someone older or younger.
 Both are valuable, but it’s important to know why and how.
 Additionally, Montessori educators working with preschoolers can use their knowledge of cooperative play to inform how they design classroom stations and activities.